AugsEU/BlenderCOL/README.md

 # BlenderCOL
 Blender plugin based on Blank's obj2col that lets you export collision files for Super Mario Sunshine.
+Also you can edit collision values.

 # Setup
 You need to put the btypes folder into \Blender Foundation\Blender\2.71\scripts\addons\